dibyaranjannnayak/exploring-js./README.md

                         f. null- it is the intentional absence of any value. it is a standalone value.    (id=null)
-                                 *but when we check the data type of null it shows as object.
+                                 *but when we check the data type of null it shows as object.            * The datatype of null - 'object'

-                        g. undefined- variable is declared but not assigned yet. (car;)
+                        g. undefined- variable is declared but not assigned yet. (car;)                  * The datatype of undefined - 'undefined'

         2.Non primitive data types